marto-k/DesignOfEveryDayThings_Chapter7.pdf/explanation.md

 #####i.use of knowledge in the world and the head.
 ---
 Tasks require you to implement knowledge you have to execute them.In implementing tasks you can either acqiure knowledge internally or externally.Internally is where you acqiure knowledge officially but externally is where you acqiure knowledge unofficially.

+####THREE CONCEPTUAL MODELS:
+    1.Design model
+    2.user model
+    3.System image.
+---
+**The role of manuals**
+They are meant to give the user an idea of how to use the designed model.
+---
+#####ii.simplify the structure of tasks.
+---